kevinwjin/BACON/README.md

-# bsclust: Bayesian model-based shape clustering
+# bsclust: Bayesian landmark-based shape clustering

 ## Introduction
-bsclust is an R package for Bayesian model-based clustering of intrinsic shape data (e.g. interior angles). bsclust accepts a matrix, list, or dataframe containing coordinates of polygonal chains and clusters them probabilistically using a Markov chain Monte Carlo (MCMC) simulation.
+bsclust is an R package for Bayesian model-based clustering of intrinsic shape data (e.g. interior angles). bsclust accepts a matrix, list, or dataframe containing the coordinates of closed polygonal chains and clusters them probabilistically using a Markov chain Monte Carlo (MCMC) method.

+## Prerequisites
+* `Rcpp`

 ## Usage
 *(under development)*